upaternostro/clotp/README.md

 `clotp <servicename>`

 where `<servicename>` is an existing service.
 In both cases, you'll be asked for the GPG private key password to decrypt secret.

+### Generating a QR code for a service

+Use

+`clotp -q <servicename>`

+to open a window showing the QR code image.
+Please note that CLOTP hangs until the window is closed.

 ### Configuration